-On the fifth and last conference call of the WG on Vulnerable and Disadvantaged the Russian Federation, Zambia, Spain (Catalan consumers, Agency of Consumption) and the Eurasian Economic Commission shared their views on policies to protect vulnerable and disadvantaged consumers as well as on the continuity of the working group.
+On the fifth and last conference call of the WG on Vulnerable and Disadvantaged consumers, Russia, Zambia, the Catalan Agency of Consumption and the Eurasian Economic Commission shared their views on policies to protect vulnerable and disadvantaged consumers as well as on the continuity of the working group.

-The Russian Federation and the Catalan Agency of Consumer Protection (Spain) manifested the importance of maintaining the WG and its discussions giving as an example of the topics importance the work that has been carried out in the country to implement the United Nations Guidelines on Consumer Protection.
+Russia and the Catalan Agency of Consumer protection manifested the importance of maintaining the WG and its discussions giving as an example of the topics importance the work that has been carried out in the country to implement the United Nations Guidelines on Consumer Protection.